originjs/openharmony-polyfill/examples/sdk7-demo/readme.md

 * Publish "Hello, this is harmonyOS!" onto the topic 'harmonyos.hello'
 * Register a function for calling.
 The function's name is add2 and will add two numbers given by caller and return the result
 * Call the function add2 with 2 and 3 as input

+The expected result is to see:

+Subscription message: Hello, this is harmonyOS!

+Application result: 5